-The Board of Directors is committed to excellence in governance.
-As part of that commitment, and as required by Section 14A(a)(1) of the Securities Exchange Act of 1934, the Board of Directors is providing our shareholders with an opportunity to provide an advisory vote related to named executive officer compensation, which is commonly known as "Say-on-Pay."
-Say-on-Pay gives our shareholders an opportunity to vote on an advisory, non-binding basis to approve the compensation of our named executive officers as disclosed in this proxy statement pursuant to SEC rules.
+The Board is committed to excellence in governance.
+As part of that commitment, and as required by Section 14A of the Securities Exchange Act of 1934, the Board is providing our shareholders with an opportunity to vote to approve, on an advisory basis, named executive officer compensation, which is commonly known as "say-on-pay."
+We are currently conducting say-on-pay votes every year, and expect to hold the next say-on-pay vote in connection with our 2013 Annual Meeting of Shareholders.

 We are asking our shareholders to indicate their support for the compensation of our named executive officers as described in this proxy statement.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the executive compensation program and practices described in this proxy statement.
 Please read the Compensation Discussion and Analysis and the executive compensation tables and narrative disclosure for a detailed explanation of our executive compensation program and practices.
+In 2011, our shareholders approved, on an advisory basis, the compensation of our named executive officers with a "FOR" vote of 92%.
 Accordingly, we are asking our shareholders to vote "FOR" the following resolution: